JelleZijlstra/typing-spec/spec/spec.rst

 -------------------------------------

 Some tools may want to support type annotations in code that must be compatible with Python 2.7.
-For this purpose this PEP has a suggested (but not mandatory) extension where function annotations are placed in a ``# type:`` comment.
+For this purpose function annotations can placed in a ``# type:`` comment.
 Such a comment must be placed immediately following the function header (before the docstring).
 An example: the following Python 3 code::